Damir Džumhur: 2014: Closing in on Top 100

-2015: Breakthrough in the ATP
+2015: Breakthrough on the ATP Tour

 Džumhur began the new season in India, where he was unsuccessful in his bid to qualify for the main draw of the 2015 Aircel Chennai Open, losing to Luca Vanni in the final qualifying round.
 For the first time in his career, he also took part in the main doubles draw of an ATP World Tour level tournament, playing alongside Aljaž Bedene.
 Later in January he failed to qualify for the Australian Open, after a three set loss to Tim Pütz in the second qualifying round, while being the top seed in the draw.
 After the Australian Open, Džumhur managed to win his first career singles match at ATP World Tour level at the 2015 PBZ Zagreb Indoors, against Michael Berrer, in three sets, after saving two match points, before falling to third seed Guillermo García López in two sets.
 It was also the first ATP 250 series tournament in Džumhur's career where he had direct entry.

 Right after the Croatian event, Džumhur went to the Dominican Republic, where he won the first edition of 2015 Milex Open, played on green clay in Santo Domingo, and became the first player to ever win a professional tennis tournament in that country.
 Džumhur did not lose a set on his way to the title and spent less than five and a half hours on court in total during the tournament.
 He won the final against Renzo Olivo by retirement.
 This followed wins over Benjamin Balleret, Bastian Trinker, Nicolás Jarry and Cristian Garín.
 Džumhur was then accepted into the main draw of the 2015 Morelos Open, as a special exempt, where he managed to win four more matches, bringing his tally to nine consecutive wins, and reaching his second consecutive final at Challenger level, and his first played on hardcourt.
 He lost to Víctor Estrella Burgos, but his semifinal win against Adrián Menéndez Maceiras, where he saved two match points, placed him in the top 100 of the ATP rankings, which made Džumhur the first male representative of Bosnia and Herzegovina to do so, and also the highest ranked player in a singles ranking list competing under the Bosnian flag (surpassing Mervana Jugic-Salkić's No. 99 ranking from June 2004).

 In March, he played in his debut ATP Masters 1000 tournament, at 2015 Miami Open, where he lost in three sets to James Duckworth after successfully passing through qualifying.
 With this event, Džumhur had completed the first hardcourt part of his season.